 The feast is dedicated to Saint Rosalia, also called La Santuzza (Little Saint) or Rusulia (in Sicilian dialect), the patron saint of Palermo, and it commemorates the miraculous appearances of the Saint from 1624, when the city was hit by plague.

-A few days later, Girolama climbed the Mount Pellegrino, drank some clear water that dripped from the walls of a cave, and miraculously healed.
+A few days later, Girolama climbed Monte Pellegrino, drank some clear water that dripped from the walls of a cave, and miraculously healed.
 On this occasion, Girolama saw Santa Rosalia, who told her to dig in the cave for a treasure.
 On July 15, 1624, in the place indicated by Girolama, the bones of a woman were found.
 The bones were cleaned and brought to Palermo.

-In February, 1625, on the same Mount Pellegrino, Santa Rosalia appeard to a hunter named Vincenzo Bonello.
+In February, 1625, on the same mountain, Santa Rosalia appeard to a hunter named Vincenzo Bonello.
 The hunter wanted to commit suicide after he lost his wife to the plague.
 The Saint told him that only if her remains will be carried through the streets of Palermo in a procession, the city will get rid of the plague.

 CALENDAR OF EVENTS

 The procession, led by the Archbishop and the Mayor of Palermo, starts on the evening of July 14 in front of the Cathedral of Palermo, and ends near the sea, culminating with an impressive firework display.

 The central point of the procession is a vessel-shaped chariot, built different every year, carrying the Statue of Saint Rosalia.
 The chariot is ten meters high and almost as long, decorated with roses and angels, and pulled by oxen.

 The feast continues the next day, July 15, with the solemn procession of the relics of the Saint, contained inside a silver urn.